StefanSrnjakov/ContactsApp/readme.md

 - Next write "nodemon" in the terminal in backend.

 2. ## Frontend start
-- To start tbe frontend write "npm install" in the terminal inside the folder frontend.
+- To start the frontend write "npm install" in the terminal inside the folder frontend.
 - Then write "npm start" in the terminal in fronted.

 3. ## Interface images